Random Anchorage Memories

 And “Peanuts” sent us these Random Anchorage Memories:

-My brother was in the first graduating class of East Anchorage High School in 1962.
+My brother was in the first graduating class at East Anchorage High School in 1962.
 In the Fall of 1961, East and West double-shifted at Anchorage High School.

 My mother worked at the Betty Faris Dress Shop.
 Access was from the street, but the shop was in the Anchorage Westward Hotel building.

-We liked burgers at Bert's Drugstore and also at A&W in Mt View.”
+We liked the burgers at Bert's Drugstore and also at A&W in Mt View.”

 Peanuts